quisys/autoserver/README.md

 # usage

-to start the sever, run `java -jar server.jar`
+to start the sever, run `java -jar server.jar --nogui`

 to stop it, type `stop`